 Into the Wilderness - remote and expedition medicine webinar

 This free webinar was in collaboration with @new_ic_sfgh Students for Global Health Imperial

-Hear from two experienced speakers about their adventures in remote and expedition medicine.
-Allow yourself to be transported to a new environment, where practicing medicine brings vastly different challenges… Bring your questions and please share with anyone who would want to join!
+We heard from three experienced speakers about their adventures in remote and expedition medicine where practicing medicine brings vastly different challenges.

 Chair: Dr Saleyha Ahsan

 Saleyha is currently working as an ITU doctor in Bangor Hospital, North Wales.
 She has also works as a humanitarian doctor in conflict zones and is passionate about the targeting of healthcare in war.